What is heart failure?

 Your opinion or preference

-Medications that are commonly prescribed to treat heart failure in children may include some of the following:
+Medications and pacemakers that are commonly prescribed to treat heart failure in children may include some of the following:

 Digoxin.
 A medication that can help the heart beat stronger with a more regular rhythm.

 Diuretics.
 Helps the kidneys remove excess fluid from the body.

 Potassium-sparing diuretics.
 Helps the body retain potassium, an important mineral and electrolyte that is often lost when taking diuretics.